Package insert / prescribing information

 Hydrocortisone Tablets Description

-Each tablet for oral administration contains 5 mg, 10 mg, or 20 mg of hydrocortisone.
+Hydrocortisone Tablets, USP are available for oral administration in three strengths: each tablet contains either 5 mg, 10 mg, or 20 mg of hydrocortisone, USP.

 Glucocorticoids cause profound and varied metabolic effects.
 In addition, they modify the body's immune responses to diverse stimuli.